Public art in Qatar: Public art at Hamad International Airport

-Arctic Nurseries of El Dorado by Marc Quinn

-Arctic Nurseries of El Dorado is an art piece by the British artist Marc Quinn, which is located in the departures hall before passport control.
-The artist has been interested in different flowers since 2000.
-He combined his interest in flowers, specifically the orchid, with his interest in genetic manipulation and DNA.
-The sculpture is formed from various orchids connected together in the form of DNA.
-It is made up bronze and is covered in white pigment.
+Arctic Nurseries of El Dorado by the British artist Marc Quinn, is located in the departures hall before passport control.
+The artist combined his interest in flowers, specifically the orchid, with his interest in genetic manipulation and DNA.
+It is made of painted bronze.

-Capture the Essence of Qatar Photographic Competition Winners
+Capture the Essence of Qatar

 "Capture the Essence of Qatar" was a juried photography competition by Qatar Museums and Hamad International Airport allowing participants to showcase their very best creative and imaginative images of Qatar in digital photography.

-The competition celebrates the achievements of Qatar, past and present, and the passion of the people who live and work within it.
-It aims to represent the country's heritage, culture and the Qatar National Vision 2030 under one of the four main pillars of the vision:
+The competition celebrates the achievements of Qatar, past and present, and the passion of the people who live and work there.
+It aims to represent the country's heritage, culture and the Qatar National Vision 2030.